kaosat-dev/Blenvy/crates/blenvy/README.md

 ```

-Once spawning of the actual entity is done, the spawned Blueprint will be *gone/merged* with the contents of Blueprint !
+Once spawning of the actual entity is done, the contents (components, children etc) of the Blueprint will have been merged with those of the entity itself.

 > Important :
 you can **add** or **override** components present inside your Blueprint when spawning the BluePrint itself: ie